Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preprocessing

 The second strategy computes a compact representation of the rest of the query result obtained for those values over $\anc(X)\cup\{X\}$ that are {\it heavy} (i.e., have high degree) in at least one relation.
 This second strategy treats $X$ as a free variable and proceeds recursively to resolve further bound variables located below $X$ in the variable order and to potentially fork into more strategies.

 The union of these strategies precisely cover the entire query result, yet not necessarily disjointly.
-To enumerate the distinct tuples in the query result, we then use an adaptation of the union algorithm where the delay is given by the number of heavy values of the variables we partitioned on and by the number of strategies.
-Example~\ref{ex:intro} showcases this approach for a non-free-connex query.
+To enumerate the distinct tuples in the query result, we then use an adaptation of the union algorithm~\cite{Durand:CSL:11} where the delay is given by the number of heavy values of the variables we partitioned on and by the number of strategies.

-\paragraph{Heavy and Light Indicators.} We compute heavy and light indicator views consisting of disjoint sets of values for each violating variable $X$.
+\paragraph{Heavy and Light Indicators.} {We consider a bound join variables that violates the free-connex property in the static case or the $\dfw_0$-hierarchical property in the dynamic case.} We compute heavy and light indicator views consisting of disjoint sets of values for each such variable $X$.
 The heavy indicator has the values that exist in all relations and are heavy in at least one relation.
 The light indicator has the values that exist in all relations and are light in all relations.
 Indicator views have set semantics.
 They allow us to rewrite the query into an equivalent union of two queries.

 Partitioning the query result only based on the degree of $X$-values may blow up the enumeration delay: the path from $X$ to the root may contain several bound join variables, each creating buckets of values per bucket of their ancestors, thus leading to an explosion of the number of buckets that need to be unioned together during enumeration.
 However, one remarkable property holds for hierarchical queries: each base relation located in the subtree rooted at $X$ contains $X$ but also all the ancestors of $X$.
 Thus, by partitioning each relation jointly on $X$ and its ancestors, we can ensure the enumeration delay remains linear in the number of distinct heavy values over $\anc(X)\cup\{X\}$.